Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL: Experimental Evaluation: Training with

 \textbf{Training details.} We post-train a Qwen3-4B-Instruct-2507 model to utilize \methodname{} and refer to the trained model as \texttt{RCT-4B}.
 We set $K = 8$, $N_\text{summ} = 2$ and $\mathrm{T}_{\text{train}} = 3$.
 We conduct training in two stages: in Stage I, we train without the summary replay buffer, focusing on optimizing early turns, including the initial turn (without any summary context).
 Training problems for Stage I are subsampled from the AceReason-Math dataset~\citep{chen2025acereason}, resulting in a dataset of about 5.7k problems.
 For Stage II, we enable the summary replay buffer, and construct a new training set by injecting a small number of difficult problems from DAPO~\citep{yu2025dapoopensourcellmreinforcement} into our Stage I dataset as part of our training curriculum.
 See Appendix~\ref{app:data_construction} for details.

 \textbf{Benchmarks and evaluation protocols.} We evaluate \texttt{RCT-4B} on three math reasoning benchmarks: \textbf{AIME 2025}, \textbf{HMMT 2025} (November version), and \textbf{IMO-AnswerBench}~\citep{luong2025robustmathematicalreasoning}, as well as one scientific reasoning benchmark, \textbf{FrontierScience} (Olympiad)~\citep{openai2025frontierscience}, which contains expert-written problems in physics, chemistry, and biology.
 Since our training data exclusively consists of mathematical reasoning problems, FrontierScience serves to assess whether learned extrapolation behavior generalizes to an unseen domain.
-We evaluate the mathematical reasoning benchmarks by verifying final answers and follow the official LLM judge-based evaluation protocol for FrontierScience~\citep{openai2025frontierscience}.
+We evaluate AIME and HMMT using \texttt{math-verify}\footnote{\url{https://github.com/huggingface/Math-Verify}} for equivalence checking, and follow the official LLM judge-based evaluation protocols for IMO-AnswerBench\footnote{In a previous version of this paper, we reported IMO-AnswerBench results evaluated using \texttt{math-verify}.
+We subsequently discovered that this approach underestimates accuracy, as \texttt{math-verify} fails to parse certain valid answer formats on this benchmark, leading to correct responses being marked as incorrect.
+We therefore report results using the official LLM judge-based evaluation protocol instead, replacing Gemini-2.5-Pro with Gemini-3-Flash.} and FrontierScience.
 We selected the latter three benchmarks for their low contamination risk: all three were released after our training datasets and our base model, with HMMT 2025 (Nov) and FrontierScience consisting entirely of new problems and IMO-AnswerBench consisting of extensively rewritten past Olympiad problems.